mmomtchev/nobind/README.md

 }
 ```

+`nobind17` / `node-addon-api` will take care of creating and freeing this structure when new isolates are created and destroyed.

 ### Troubleshooting

 Most of the work that `nobind17` does happens during the C++ compilation of the project.
 It is at that moment that the templates will be instantiated.